limbernie/limbernie.github.io/_posts/2018-02-02-g0rmint-walkthrough.md

 ### Background

 The Gormint Aunty is a social media sensation made famous by her "_yeh bik gai hai gormint_" rant to a news reporter.
-In other words, she's got the balls to say it like it is. :sunglasses:
+In other words, she's the boss! :sunglasses:

 ### Information Gathering